Observational Constraints on Cool Gas Clouds in M82's Starburst-Driven Outflow: Methods

 To test the robustness of our continuum subtraction, we compared the HST H$\alpha$+\Nii{} and continuum images to those from the Local Volume Legacy (LVL) survey \citep{Dale2009}.
 We first convolved the HST H$\alpha$+\Nii{} and continuum images to have a PSF of $\sim 1.7''$ to match PSF of the LVL data, which we determined from measuring the brightness profiles of several stars in the LVL continuum image.

-Figure~\ref{fig:lvlcomp} compared the line-only, continuum, and combined LVL and HST images.
+Figure~\ref{fig:lvlcomp} \edit1{compares} the line-only, continuum, and combined LVL and HST images.
 The top panel compares the line plus continuum LVL data to our HST F658N data before any continuum subtraction.
 The two agree well, with a Pearson corelation coefficient ($r_{\rm p}$) of 0.96, a median ratio between the images of 0.99, and a scatter of 8\%.
 The middle panel of Figure~\ref{fig:lvlcomp} shows the correlation between our continuum subtracted H$\alpha$+\Nii{ }F658N image and its LVL counterpart.
 We find overall good agreement, though slightly worse than the top panel, with $r_{\rm p}=0.96$, a median ratio of 0.89, and 15\% scatter.
 The bottom panel compares the LVL and HST continuum images, which have $r_{\rm p}=0.97$, a median ratio of 1.06, and 7\% scatter.
 The quantitative similarities between our images gives confidence in our continuum subtraction and validates the calibration of the images, implying systematic uncertainties of $\sim 10{-}15\%$.

 We identified point sources using the {\sc photutils} function DAOStarfinder.
-We then masked these sources and filled them in by interpolating the surrounding pixels.
-We then corrected for the effects of Milky Way extinction by multiplying the image by $10^{A_R/2.5}$ with $A_R=0.339$~mag the foreground extinction in the Landolt R-band filter for this line of sight from \citep{Schlafly2011} and the R-band chose because it contains the F658N filter.
+We then masked these sources and filled them in by interpolating the surrounding pixels. \edit1{We then corrected for the effects of Milky Way extinction by multiplying the image by $10^{A_R/2.5}$ with $A_R=0.339$~mag.
+This is the foreground extinction in the Landolt R-band filter for this line of sight from \citep{Schlafly2011}.
+We chose the R-band because it contains the F658N filter bandpass. }

 Finally, we account for \Nii{} emission in the F658N filter.
 We calculated the \Nii{}/H$\alpha$ ratio across the outflow using data from the pathfinder Dragonfly Spectral Line Mapper (pDSLM) \citep{Abraham2014,Lokhorst2020}. \cite{Pasha2021} and \cite{Lokhorst2022} published pDSLM maps for the M81$-$M82 system.